 It is possible to attempt complete or entire Camino trails.
 Most travelers obtain “pilgrim’s passports”.
 These little booklets are stamped in every town or village and are then exchanged for a pilgrim certificate.
 You are required to hike at least 100km if you wish to receive this certificate.

-The Otter Trail
+The Otter Trail, South Africa

 The Otter Trail is one of South Africa’s oldest and most iconic hikes.
 It follows the breathtaking coastline that connects the Storms River Mouth and Nature’s Valley.